shawn-dsilva/boomer-php-mvc/README.md

 - [x] JavaScript refactor from script tags to `.js` files.
 - [x] Modify Router so it can work even with parameterized/dynamic routes.
 - [x] Get username from route parameter, retreive user data, and display it.
+- [x] Add functionality for users to add blog posts
+- [x] List of Posts by a user in his dashboard

 ## In Progress

-- [ ] Add functionality for users to add blog posts

 ## TO-DO

+- [ ] SQL Join in Query Builder
 - [ ] Frontend design for homepage, login/registration and user profiles
 - [ ] List of all users registered
 - [ ] WYSIWYG text editor